hak8or/Embedded-Linux-System/AT91SAM9N12/AT91_Bootstrap.md

 cd at91bootstrap
 ```

-This software by Atmel, and almost all other larger codebases that run on bare metal using kconfig to configure itself (works with define's in C/C++ code and other various configuration).
-In here you can configure things like the if to enable direct linux kernel booting, where in dataflash the kernel and device tree is stored, where to copy them to in DRAM, and more.
+This software by Atmel, and almost all other larger codebases that run on bare metal, use kconfig to configure itself (works with define's in C/C++ code and other various configuration).
+In here you can configure things like enabling the ability to direct boot the Linux kernel, where in dataflash the kernel and device tree is stored, where to copy them to in DRAM, and more.

 To start off, we need to get the default configuration (defconfig) that represents our board.
 Since our board is based on the SAM9N12EK board from Atmel, we have to find the name of that defconfig.
 In the root of the repository we can do the following: